-GEOS-Chem (Bey et al., 2001; The International GEOS-Chem User Community, 2019) (The International GEOS-Chem User Community, 2019) is a three-dimensional chemical transport model driven by assimilated meteorological data from the Goddard Earth Observation System (GEOS) of the NASA Global Modelling and Assimilation Office (GMAO).
+GEOS-Chem (Bey et al., 2001; The International GEOS-Chem User Community, 2019) is a three-dimensional chemical transport model driven by assimilated meteorological data from the Goddard Earth Observation System (GEOS) of the NASA Global Modelling and Assimilation Office (GMAO).
 The GEOS-Chem aerosol simulation includes the sulfate-nitrate-ammonium (SNA) aerosol system (Fountoukis and Nenes, 2007; Park et al., 2004), carbonaceous aerosol (Hammer et al., 2016; Park et al., 2003; Wang et al., 2014), secondary organic aerosols (Marais et al., 2016; Pye et al., 2010), sea salt (Jaeglé et al., 2011) and mineral dust (Fairlie et al., 2007) with updates to aerosol size distribution (Ridley et al., 2012; Zhang et al., 2013).
 Aerosol optical properties are based on the Global Aerosol Data Set (GADS) as implemented by Martin et al. (2003) for externally mixed aerosols as a function of local relative humidity with updates based on measurements (Drury et al., 2010; Latimer and Martin, 2019).
-Wet deposition of dust, including the processes of scavenging from convection and large scale precipitation, follows Liu et al. (2001).
+Wet deposition of dust, including the processes of scavenging from convection and large-scale precipitation, follows Liu et al. (2001).
 Dry deposition of dust includes the effects of gravitational settling and turbulent resistance to the surface, which are represented with deposition velocities in the parameterization, implemented into GEOS-Chem by Fairlie et al. (2007).

 The original GEOS-Chem simulation used online dust emissions by coupling the dust mobilization module online.
 We develop the capability to use offline dust emissions based on the archived fields described in Sect.
 2.3.
 We conduct global simulations with GEOS-Chem (version 12.5.0) at a horizontal resolution of 2° by 2.5° for the year 2016.
 Simulations using the online and offline dust emissions are conducted to evaluate the offline dust emissions.
 We conduct two simulations using online dust emissions with different dust source functions.
 The first is with the original version of the dust source function, hereafter noted as the original online dust simulation.
-The other is with the updated version of source function, in which the updated fine resolution source function is interpolated to 2° by 2.5° resolution.
-The annual total emissions for the online dust emissions are at the original value of 909 Tg yr^{-1} .
+The other is with the updated version of source function, in which the updated fine-resolution source function is interpolated to 2° by 2.5° resolution.
+The annual total emissions for the online dust emissions are at the original value of $909 \,\mathrm{Tg}\,\mathrm{yr}^{-1}$.
 We conduct another four sets of simulations using offline dust emissions.
-The first uses the default offline dust emissions with annual total dust emission of 909 Tg yr^{-1} .
-The remaining use the updated offline dust emissions with the annual total dust emission scaled to $1,500, 2,000 \text{ and } 2,500 \text{ Tg yr}^{-1}$, which are in the range of the current dust emission estimates of over 514426 - 2,7264,313 Tg yr-1 (Huneeus et al., 2011).
-We focus on the simulation with $2,000 \text{ Tg yr}^{-1}$ which better represents observations as will be shown below.
+The first uses the default offline dust emissions with annual total dust emission of $909 \,\mathrm{Tg}\,\mathrm{yr}^{-1}$.
+The remaining sets use the updated offline dust emissions with the annual total dust emission scaled to 1500, 2000 and 2500 Tg yr^{-1} , which are in the range of the current dust emission estimates of over $514-4313 \,\mathrm{Tg}\,\mathrm{yr}^{-1}$ (Huneeus et al., 2011).
+We focus on the simulation with 2000 Tg yr^{-1} , which better represents observations as will be shown below.

-3 Results and Discussion
+3 Results and discussion